 1. Check for Area Outages

-Firstly, find out if there’s a planned maintenance or outage in your area.
+Firstly, before troubleshooting NBN problems on your end, check if there’s planned maintenance or an outage in your area.
 It might just be that everyone’s in the same boat, and you’re not alone in this.
 Use the NBN network outages checker to get the scoop.

 2. Inspect Your Cables and Connections

 Have a look at your cables.
-For those with Fibre to the Premises (FTTP), ensure everything between your NBN Connection Box and modem/router is snugly connected and damage-free.
+For those with Fibre to the Premises (FTTP), check if everything between your NBN Connection Box and modem/router is connected and damage-free.
 Hairline cracks and kinks in cables can be sneaky little troublemakers.

 3. Reset Key Equipment